Updated June 18, 2020

-As a goose ages, it’s inevitable that more health issues will crop up during their care, so it’s especially important to be vigilant in monitoring their health through regular examinations and weigh-ins to effectively treat issues early on.
-Even common ailments like parasites are harder to control in older birds and require early and effective treatment to maintain their quality of life.
-Issues with their reproductive system will also likely become much more common and dangerous, such as internal laying, egg-binding, egg peritonitis, and prolapse, so keep an eye on older residents!
+As a goose ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular examinations and weigh-ins to effectively treat issues early on.
+Even common ailments like parasites may be harder to control in older birds and require early and effective treatment to maintain their quality of life.
+Mobility issues tend to be quite common in older geese, so keep an eye on the older residents in your care!

 Special Food Recommendations For Older Geese

-Older geese may have a harder time foraging or absorbing the proper mix of nutrients from their typical food, or they may be eating quite a bit of food and retaining it due to decreased mobility.
-Therefore, it’s important to monitor an older goose’s weight as they age to ensure that they aren’t under or overeating to a concerning extent, as both conditions can have health repercussions.
-If a goose seems to be gaining weight, you might have to end their access to free-choice feeding or lower their overall caloric intake.
+It’s important to monitor an older goose’s weight as they age to ensure that they aren’t under or overeating to a concerning extent, as both conditions can have health repercussions.
+Older geese may have a harder time foraging or absorbing the proper mix of nutrients from their typical food, and may benefit from additional supplementation.
+Alternatively, they may be gaining weight due to decreased activity.
+If an older goose resident seems to be gaining an unhealthy amount of weight, you might have to find another type of food that is lower in protein and fat.
 Generally, an older bird should have their protein intake limited to prevent Gout, a common and deadly disease.

 Beyond these changes, continue to feed the goose well with a diverse diet of appropriate food, greens, vitamins and minerals, and the occasional healthy treat!

-In the wintertime, powdered cayenne pepper added to an elderly goose’s food can help improve their circulation.
+In the wintertime, some people recommend adding powdered cayenne pepper to an elderly goose’s food to help improve their circulation.

-If an older goose is having a harder time thriving due to decreased mobility or increased bullying from the rest of the flock, it might be time to give them their own pasture and pond to spend time in.
-A smaller pasture with close access to food and water can give them the opportunity to get around easier and not have to compete with younger or bossier geese for resources.
+If an older goose is having a harder time thriving due to decreased mobility or increased bullying from the rest of the flock, it might be time to give them (and their closest companion) their own pasture and pond to spend time in.
+A smaller, flatter pasture with close access to food and water can give them the opportunity to get around easier and not have to compete with younger or more confrontational geese for resources.

 Social Recommendations For Older Geese

 As geese are flock-oriented animals, they tend to form strong bonds with some of their fellow geese, especially those in a mating pair.
-As a result, isolated geese are prone to depression.
-If you decide that it’s best to give an older goose their own special indoor or outdoor space, make sure to house them with one of their flock friends– their closest friend if possible!
+As a result, socially isolated geese are prone to depression.
+If you decide that it’s best to give an older goose their own special indoor or outdoor space, make sure to house them with their closest friend!
 This can help them feel more at home and at peace with their new surroundings.

 Foot Care For Older Geese